quicwg/multipath/draft-ietf-quic-multipath.md

 handling at the server side as NAT rebindings imply immediate loss of the old address.

-## Using multiple paths on the same 4-tuple
+## Using Multiple Paths on the Same 4-tuple

 It is possible to create paths that refer to the same 4-tuple.
 For example, the endpoints may want